Who Is Nicolas Cage?

 'National Treasure' Franchise

-Other projects included costarring with Chow Yun-Fat in director John Woo's action Western Land of Destiny and starring and co-producing Dead to Rights, a movie version of the hugely popular video game.
+After reuniting with Woo for the disappointing Windtalkers (2002), Cage rebounded with the well-received Matchstick Men (2003).
 The busy actor also starred in director Jon Turteltaub's 2004 holiday blockbuster National Treasure, playing an archaeologist-historian who believes a treasure map is hidden on the back of the Declaration of Independence.
 In 2007 he reprised his role in National Treasure: Book of Secrets.

 Cage's relationship with Kristina Fulton, a model, lasted several years, producing a son, Weston Coppola Cage, born in 1992.
-Cage has been married three times: The first to actress Patricia Arquette in 1995; the second was a short-lived marriage to Lisa-Marie Presley, the only daughter of the late King of Rock and Roll, in August 2002.
-Most recently, he wed his girlfriend, 20-year-old former waitress Alice Kim, at a private ranch located in Northern California in August 2004.
-The couple announced the birth of a son, Kal-el Coppola Cage, on October 3, 2005 and separated in 2016.
+He went on to wed actress Patricia Arquette in 1995, and then embarked on a short-lived marriage to Lisa-Marie Presley, the only daughter of the late King of Rock and Roll, in August 2002.

 Nicolas Cage was born Nicolas Kim Coppola on January 7, 1964, in Long Beach, California, to choreographer Joy Vogelsang and literature professor August Coppola.
 Cage has two older brothers, Marc and Christopher.
 He is the nephew of film director Francis Ford Coppola and, as a youth, visited his uncle often at his San Francisco home.